 Masks, on the lifts, must be specific masks – buffs, scarfs, coat collars will not be accepted.
 This is each individual’s responsibility.

 All our accommodation will be undergo extra cleaning.
 Regular disinfecting of high touch points in communal areas and hand sanitisers will be the norm in all of SnowSkool's accommodation in Méribel.
 We are creating bubbles where each instructor training group will be housed together in a chalet, but we also have a number of spare rooms (that will hopefully remain empty for the duration of the course) that will be invaluable if isolation is required.

 Restaurants and bars in The Three Valleys have been open this summer and coping well.
 Staff wear masks and regularly sanitise, some screens have been erected.
 Customers do not need to wear masks when seated, eating or drinking, but will need to wear masks when entering/exiting the building, getting up, or visiting the toilet.
 As it stands, you can only dine in groups of six or less.

 Après will look a little different to before, but bars are keen to maintain the experience and have it go ahead!
 Table service and social distancing will replace packed bar queues.
 Similarly to restaurants, when après moves inside – facemasks will have to be worn.

 Other environments like sports centres, mountain refuges, cinemas and libraries follow similar regulations: you must wear a mask to arrive, or when getting up.
 But, if you’re seated, eating, drinking or doing sport – you may remove your mask.

-We’ll bring you more as we find it out.
+We’ll update any changes as we find them out.
 For more information in the meantime, here are some interesting webpages: